 First Saturday in May

-The Garden Club hosts an annual plant sale at the Ridgefield School District Maintenance Building in downtown Ridgefield.
+The Garden Club hosts an annual plant sale in downtown Ridgefield.
 At this annual event, the Ridgefield Garden Club will be selling flowers, shrubs, trees, hanging baskets, bedding plants, vegetable starts, and decorative items.
 Proceeds are used to beautify the community, including maintaining the planters in downtown Ridgefield.
 Past plant sale proceeds have provided high school scholarships, park benches, a water fountain and other community projects.

 May-October; First Saturdays in November and December